jashkenas/lil-license/FAQ.md

 having no obligations to provide support or updates to your code.

-This license won't work for my project because of [ ... ] Can I fix it?
+This license won't work for my project because of [ ... ].
+Can I fix it?

 You sure can!
-The "LIL" actually stands for "Lil Improvable License".
+The Lil, or "LIL", stands for "Lil Improvable License".
 Go ahead and make your changes.
 If you think they'd benefit everyone, please submit them [on Github](https://github.com/jashkenas/lil-license).
 The goal here is to whittle this thing down to a minimal social and legal contract among authors,